-- Group Policy management provides centralized control you can utilize to enable traffic engineering and optimization for web browsing in your corporate network. - You can maintain dedicated system capacity and network bandwidth for communications with Genesys Multicloud CX services, thus ensuring the Quality of Service for WebRTC voice media traffic and improving both the agent and the end-customer experience. - You establish control over the web access originated by your off-site users who utilize a corporate VPN with split tunneling enabled.
-The VPN enables access to corporate resources; the Genesys Multicloud CX services; and other restricted, third-party resources on the Internet.
+- Group Policy management provides centralized control you can utilize to enable traffic engineering and optimization for web browsing in your corporate network. - You can maintain dedicated system capacity and network bandwidth for communications with Genesys Multicloud CX services, thus ensuring the Quality of Service for WebRTC voice media traffic and improving both the agent and the end-customer experience. - You establish control over the web access originated by your off-site users who utilize a corporate VPN with enabled split tunneling.
+The VPN enables access to corporate systems; to the Genesys Multicloud CX services; and to other restricted, third-party resources on the Internet.